MaxwellBo/celine/README.md

 # @celine project monorepo

-The project website [maxbo.me/celine](https://maxbo.me/celine/) contains demos, installation instructions, API docs and additional resources.
+The project website [maxbo.me/celine](https://maxbo.me/celine/), rather than this README.md, has the demos, installation instructions, API docs and additional resources you might be looking for.

 This monorepo contains the following packages:
 - [/celine](https://github.com/MaxwellBo/celine/tree/master/celine), which is published as [@celine/celine](https://jsr.io/@celine/celine) on JSR.
 It exports core reactive cell functionality and styling, and a data visualization focussed standard library.